 There’s a lot of value in working with your competitors instead of against them.
 If you’re lucky enough to be located in a community-focused neighborhood and surrounded by other small businesses, use this to your advantage.
 If several small businesses work together to tempt customers out of their homes, your efforts will compound.
 Customers will have the draw of a fun day moving in and out of their favorite shops, rather than the simple offer of visiting your store and going home again.

-To co-market successfully with other small businesses, you can promote the neighborhood shops on your social media profiles, keep leaflets or flyers in your store, or offer discounts to customers who visit more than one local business in a day.
+with other small businesses, you can promote the neighborhood shops on your social media profiles, keep leaflets or flyers in your store, or offer discounts to customers who visit more than one local business in a day.
 Just be sure that your neighbors are returning the favor!

 5. Stay active on social media